Vyacheslav Gladkov: Work in Penza Oblast

-Work in Sevastopol and the Stavropol Krai
+Work in Sevastopol and Stavropol Krai

 From September 2016, to the end of March 2018, Gladkov worked as Deputy Governor of Sevastopol under Dmitry Ovsyannikov for domestic policy.
 According to Kommersant sources, Gladkov was sent to Sevastopol to solve two tasks: to elect Dmitry Ovsyannikov (at that time, he was elected in direct elections in September 2017) and to hold presidential elections, which Vladimir Putin received 90.19% with a turnout of slightly above 70%.
 Immediately after the successful presidential campaign, Gladkov wanted to resign voluntarily, but remained in office until June, when he was found a replacement.

 On 13 June 2018, the Governor of the Stavropol Krai, Vladimir Vladimirov appointed Gladkov his Deputy Chairman of the Regional Government for Internal Policy, at the same time Gladkov was appointed Chief of Staff of the Government of the Stavropol Krai.
 After re-election in the 2019 elections, Vladimirov formed a new government, and Gladkov retained his position and remained Deputy Prime Minister of the Stavropol Krai - Chief of Staff of the Government of the region.
 While working in Stavropol, he was a member of the presidium of the Stavropol regional political council of the United Russia party.

-Governor of the Belgorod Oblast
+Governor of Belgorod Oblast

-On 18 November 2020, by Decree of President Putin, Gladkov was appointed acting governor of the Belgorod Oblast until a person elected head of the region takes office.
+On 18 November 2020, by decree of president Putin, Gladkov was appointed acting governor of the Belgorod Oblast until a person elected head of the region takes office.
 The gubernatorial elections are scheduled for the next single voting day on 19 September 2021.

-He replaced Denis Butsayev, the acting governor from September 22 to November 18, 2020, after Yevgeny Savchenko, who had headed the Belgorod Oblast for almost 27 years, whom he had resigned voluntarily.
+He replaced Denis Butsayev, the acting governor from 22 September to 18 November 2020, after Yevgeny Savchenko, who had headed the Belgorod Oblast for almost 27 years, who had resigned voluntarily.

 After his appointment, Gladkov stated that "one has arrived so far" and "it is not necessary to wait for the personnel revolution," calling the fight against the coronavirus, increasing the income of Belgorod residents and implementing national projects a priority.

-Winner the gubernatorial election on 19 September 2021 with a result of 78.79%.
-Took office as governor on 27 September of the same year.
+Gladkov won the gubernatorial election on 19 September 2021 with a result of 78.79%.
+He officially took office as governor on 27 September.

-Family
+Gladkov has served as governor during the ongoing Russian invasion of Ukraine.
+He is prominently involved with the government response the ongoing 2023 Belgorod Oblast incursions.
+On 4 June 2023, a group of pro-Ukraine Russian partisans released a video statement announcing that they were willing to exchange Russian soldiers captured from Belgorod for a meeting with Gladkov.
+Gladkov agreed to the request, but according to the partisans, did not attend the meeting.
+In a later statement, Gladkov stated he met with local authorities but did not mention the proposed meeting.